jrucho/YTbeatmakercues/README.md

   Record loops in sync with video or audio.
 Use `R`, `S`, `D`, or `F` to control up to four separate audio loops.
 The first loop sets the tempo automatically;
   additional loops stay synced to that BPM.
 Recording a new loop while others play adds it seamlessly without restarting.
+Press another loop key during playback to queue a new recording for the next bar.
 Loops keep the exact length you recorded—automatic trimming has been removed to avoid cutting short sounds.
   Double press a loop key to stop the loops after the current bar finishes.
 Hold that second press a moment longer (or tap three times quickly) to erase the